Yloquo/FGO-Macros-for-Bluestacks/README.md

 click the import icon (on the same horizontal line as "Record new macro", square with the arrow pointing down).
 Go to wherever you've put the macros, and select them.
 !!!You can't just put the macros in the macro folder!!!
 I did that and it didn't work.
-Also importing doesn't work if the macros in the macro folder.
+Also importing doesn't work if the macros are in the macro folder.
 I did that as well and it also doesn't work.
 (Feel free to try them, though.
 It's not going to ruin everything forever.)

 Hit the play icon under action that lines up to the correct macro.
 The settings are to the right of that, and Skill Up is best used with that icon.
-They should run indefinitely (except for skill up, which works best if not), but if not, go check that box.
+They should run indefinitely (except for skill up, which works best if it doesn't), but if not, go check that box.

 ---